AnshPrakash/franka_teleop/README.md

 Press `Trigger` button in the image to reset the robot to initial position
 ```

+This will record a single demo.
+You can repeat the above procedure to continue collecting data, and then process it through the `sampler`, and then the `formatter` as explained in the `data collection pipeline` section.

 Example teleoperation:

 ![Demo](images/teleop.gif)

 ### To do still: